It’s Birthday Project time again!

 Each year we choose a charity which is connected to Johnny’s philanthropic interests and his most recent work.
 We pool our modest contributions and make a Zone donation to a worthy cause in honor of Johnny, as a way of celebrating and thanking Johnny for all the joy he has given us over the year.

-You can read more about Project Pueblo, a small grassroots charity, here:
+You can read more about Project Pueblo here:

-In these tough financial times, we know that this is not an easy year to find money in the family budget to donate to charity or give gifts.
+In these tough financial times, we know that it is a challenge to find money in your budget to donate to charity.
 But we also know that Zoners have very generous hearts, and somehow we always find a way to say “Happy Birthday” and “Thank You” to Johnny, and to help people whose need is far greater than our own.
-Even in hard times, when we pool our small gifts together, we can do a lot of good for others.
+When we pool our small gifts together, we can do a lot of good for others.
+We saw the proof of that last year, as we witnessed the water systems being installed for our Navajo sisters and brothers.
+But more families need our help.

-Please join us in wishing Johnny Depp a very happy birthday, and in saying for all the joy he has given us, by donating to the 2012 Birthday Project.
+Won’t you join us in wishing Johnny Depp a very happy birthday, and in saying for all the joy he has given us, by donating to the 2013 Birthday Project?